 Entry to a specialized program is based on the student's academic performance in the first, or qualifying, year.
 All students in the qualifying year, and new applicants to the Faculty with previous postsecondary education, must submit a Second Year Engineering Program Selection Form (PSF) by the document deadline noted in §12.
 Forms are provided to qualifying year students in ENGG 101.
 Program Selection Forms are mailed to other applicants by the Registrar's Office on application.
-All applicants who do not have sufficient transfer credit for a second-year program (to be determined by the Faculty) may be considered for a qualifying year.
+All applicants with previous postsecondary education must submit a PSF.
+Applicants who do not have sufficient transfer credit for a second-year program (to be determined by the Faculty) may be considered for a qualifying year.

 A student entering the Faculty directly from high school, or with fewer than 15.0 units of transfer credit, must normally qualify for a specialized program in not more than four terms (two years); those with 15.0 units or more of transfer credit must qualify in not more than two terms (one year).
+In order to qualify, a student must be in satisfactory standing after Fall/Winter and have credit in at least 30.0 units (excluding ENGG 100/ 101) of courses transferable to a specialized program.
 A student who is offered admission to a specialized program after two terms has qualified and may not continue as a qualifying student.
 Students who fail to qualify within the indicated number of terms are required to withdraw and are not normally readmitted to the Faculty.